WinnieJiangHW/Carry-lookahead_RNN/README.md

-##  Sequence Modeling Tests on TCN-based Variable Residual Network (TCN-VRN)
+##  Sequence Modeling Tests on Carry-lookahead RNN (CL-RNN)

-This repository contains the experiments done in the work ***Recurrent Neural Network from Adder’s Perspective:
-Variable Residual Network based on TCN*** by Haowei Jiang and Feiwei Qin.
+This repository contains the experiments done in the work ***Recurrent Neural Network from Adder’s Perspective: Carry-lookahead RNN*** by Haowei Jiang and Feiwei Qin.

 We performed an ablation experiment on Sequential MNIST and comparative experiments on music and language modeling.
-According to the results, we verify the effectiveness of TCN-VRN.
+According to the results, we verify the effectiveness of CL-RNN.

 ### Repository Structure